olexandr-konovalov/recipes/README.md

 # Collection of recipes

-Collection of my favourite recipes.
+This repository may look like an attempt to make a collection of my favourite recipes.
+But it is actually used to demonstrate how to work with Git and GitHub.